Frequently asked questions

 How can I help or get involved?

 The Giles’ Trust is a fund that comes under the governance of Queen Elizabeth Hospital Birmingham Charity.
 You can get involved in most of the Charity's events; just let us know you would like to raise funds for The Giles’ Trust when you get in touch.
 Alternatively, you might want to set something up yourself.
-If you do, please let us know to see if we can help in any way.
+If you do, please let us know by emailing charities@uhb.nhs.uk or call us on 0121 371 4852.
+Thank you.

 Why should I make a will?